 Variable Universal Life (VUL)- A VUL is going to include the same premium flexibility as we discussed before.
 The biggest difference between the two is the ability to pick investment classes within a variable universal life.
 Your cash values will be affected accordingly with the investment performance inside of a variable universal life.

 Indexed Universal Life- This is strikingly like a variable universal life insurance policy except for the performance and cash growth work differently.

-Typically, a life insurance policy is written on the life of only one person.
-Can you guess the difference in this kind of life insurance policy?
+Typically, an insurance policy is written on the life of only one person.
+Can you guess the difference in this kind of life coverage?
 It covers TWO lives.
 It is payable upon the death of the first individual to die.
-They are no longer very common, but often can be used for properly structured buy-sell agreements in the life insurance industry.
+They are no longer very common, but often can be used for properly structured buy-sell agreements in the insurance industry.

 Currently, 37% of US households are only carrying group life insurance.
 Why?

 People do not like spending money.
 Let me take that back.
 People love spending money, just not on intangible items such as life coverage.
 Often people prefer the flashy new watch because they can touch, see it, and show it off as opposed to proper financial planning.

 Term insurance still makes up a majority of group life insurance.
 To be eligible, you usually must be within a group of at least 10 people.
 The following groups are typically eligible: